 I use the term “car dealer” often in my columns and I want to make it clear that I am not trying to get personal.
 I could use the terms “car salesman” or “car sales manager”, but the dealer is the boss and I firmly believe the placard Harry Truman had on his desk, “The buck stops here”.
-The guy that owns the place is responsible for the actions of his employees.
+The guy or gal that owns the place is responsible for the actions of their employees.
 Just because he doesn’t know that there are some salesmen or managers taking advantage of his customers, is no excuse.

 Buying the right car at the right price is no easy task.
 There are a lot of variables like trade-in allowances, monthly payments, discounts, interest rates, lease or buy, finance or pay cash, and all that I just mentioned has to do only with the cost of the car.
-What about which is the best make and model for you?
-This process should take lots of time in the study and preparation but too often purchases are made in just a few hours with little or no preparation.
+What is the best make and model for you?
+This process should take lots of time in the study and preparation, but too often purchases are made in just a few hours with little or no preparation.

 In summary, if you are a pre-baby boomer like me, take extra precautions before you enter a car dealership.
 Do your homework carefully.
 Never, never make a rush decision.
 Do not buy that car on the same day you come into the dealership.
 Go home, discuss it with friends and family, and sleep on it.
 And if you call me, please call me before you buy the car, not after it’s too late.